skimzor/SZ-POCO/README.md

 In addition to the donor Game Boy Color, you will need the following items to make a functional handheld SZ Pocket Color

-- **Game Boy Color IPS Kit:**
+- **Game Boy Color IPS Kit:** You will need the following Game Boy Color IPS Kit for the SZ Pocket Color build; any other Game Boy Color IPS kit **will not work**: https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228
-- **Game Boy Pocket Shell:** It is recommended to get the Funnyplyaing IPS-Ready Game Boy Pocket shell so that you do not have to
+- **Game Boy Pocket Shell:** It is recommended to get the Funnyplyaing IPS-Ready Game Boy Pocket shell; however, you can use any additional shells
 - **Game Boy Pocket Buttons:**
 - **Game Boy Pocket Membranes:**
 - **Game Boy Pocket Lens:**